-The cost of going to the movies is expensive, and so is paying for premium cable, so it’s no wonder cheaper video streaming services are rising in popularity.
+The cost of going to the movies is expensive, and so is paying for premium cable, therefore it’s no wonder cheaper video streaming services are rising in popularity.
 Sure you have to wait a while to see certain films, but it sure beats the price of instant gratification.

 Netflix offers both physical DVDs and online streaming.
 It currently offers thousands of movies and TV shows available for streaming, though the selection tends to be older with few new releases.